 - 2 tsp cinnamon

 - pinch of ground black pepper

-For topping cream butter,salt and brown sugar, spread evenly over the bottom of a 9 inch cake pan, then scatter cinnamon pecans over the topping and set aside.
+- Spread evenly over the bottom of a 9-inch cake pan.
+Scatter pecans over the topping and set aside till needed.

-Using a rolling in roll out the dough int a 1/8 inch thick rectangle (about 12"x8") add flour as needed to keep the dough from sticking to the rolling pin or surface.*
+- Using a rolling pin, roll out the dough int a 1/8 inch thick rectangle (about 12"x8") add flour as needed to keep the dough from sticking to the rolling pin or surface.*

-While dough is resting mix the apple butter, pecans, cinnamon and pepper, then spread the mixture evenly over the dough
+- While the dough is resting mix the apple butter, pecans, cinnamon, and pepper, then spread the mixture evenly over the dough

-If the dough feels to soft to cut, allow it to chill for about 20 minutes.
+- If the dough feels too soft to cut, allow it to chill for about 20 minutes.

-When dough is ready, with a serrated knife, cut the log into 8 equal pieces and place in prepared cake pan.
+- When the dough is ready, with a serrated knife, cut the log into 8 equal pieces and place in prepared cake pan.

 - Cover with plastic and allow to rise for 1 hour*